Towards quantized complex numbers: $q$-deformed Gaussian integers and the Picard group: Imaginary translations

 Suppose now that a triangular matrix~$A$ from Lemma~\ref{TransCommLem} sends $\left[-i\right]_q$ to $\left[i\right]_q$ (where $\left[-i\right]_q$ and $\left[i\right]_q$ are as in~\eqref{GivenI}).
 One has the following condition

-so that $(a+d)i=b\,q^\half$.
-Substituting~$d$ as in Lemma~\ref{TransCommLem}, one has $2a=(q-1-i\,q^\half)b$.
-A matrix~$A$ representing an element of~$\PSL(2,\Z[q])$ is defined modulo a scalar multiple, i.e., the coefficient~$b$ thus can be chosen in an arbitrary way.
+so that $(a+d)i=b\,q^{\frac{1}{2}}$.
+Substituting~$d$ as in Lemma~\ref{TransCommLem}, one has $2a=(q-1-i\,q^{\frac{1}{2}})b$.
+A matrix~$A$ of a linear-fractional transformation is defined modulo a scalar multiple, i.e., the coefficient~$b$ thus can be chosen in an arbitrary way.

 It follows that a matrix~$A$ from Lemma~\ref{TransCommLem}, Part~(i), satisfying the conditions of Theorem~\ref{FirstThm}, is unique up to a scalar multiple.
 It is now easy to check that the matrix~\eqref{Uq2} does satisfy them.